 Some bourbons are fabulous on their own or on the rocks but put them in a whiskey cocktail and they can overpower some of the lighter elements and throw off the balance in the cocktail.
 Aggressive bourbons can be too much for some cocktails.

-I personally love Wild Turkey’s Rare Breed, but for some bourbon cocktails, the proof and flavor is too aggressive.
+I personally love Wild Turkey’s Rare Breed, but for some bourbon cocktails, the proof and flavor are too aggressive.
 If I’m looking for something to balance delicate fruity notes or slight baking spices, I won’t pull Rare Breed.
-Instead I might look for something more balanced like Woodford Reserve or Elijah Craig Small Batch.
+Instead, I might look for something more balanced like Woodford Reserve or Elijah Craig Small Batch.

 How to Test if a Bourbon Deserves a Place on Your Home Bar